numberoverzero/bloop/docs/user/02_mutate.rst

     | *(default is None)*
     |     If None, ``engine.config["atomic"]`` is used.
     |     The default engine config does not enable atomic operations.
-    | DynamoDB and the local state must match to perform the save.
+    | If True, DynamoDB and the local state must match to perform the save.

 ==================
 Conditions, Atomic